-• Choose an isometric view of the model to see the generated features, mesh and supports.
+- Choose an isometric view of the model to see the generated features, mesh and supports.

+- Turn on fleshing.

+- Turn on 'Fleshing all transparent'.

 Note.
 Defining the basic bridge geometry (without stiffeners or bracing) allows a model to be created for visualisation and checking purposes prior to then adding more detail by re-visiting the wizard.